 Overlooking the city is Fort Adelaide, another must-see area for those seeking out the more vibrant parts of Mauritius.
 Built by the British between 1834 and 1840, it now hosts shows and concerts, alongside offering one of the best vantage points for photos looking out over the capital.

 To the north you will find Grand Baie (or Grand Bay), a tourist hotspot that includes two stunning beaches and the beautiful village of Cap Malheureux with its famous red-roofed church.
 Surround yourself with exotic and indigenous plant life with a stroll around Sir Seewoosagur Ramgoolam Botanical Garden, or discover the biggest Hindu temple in the region at the Maheswarnath Mandir of Triolet.
+You'll also find the famous Turtle Bay in the north west of Mauritius - if you're looking to stay in this stunning area, we'd recommend The Oberoi Hotel

 To the west and south-west you are likely to find an abundance of nature parks and unspoilt scenery.
 The Black River Gorges National Park covers over 16,000 acres and has 311 species of native flowering plants.
 It is also home to Piton de la Petite Riviere Noire, which is the highest peak on the island.
 Le Morne Brabant is another fantastic area to find hotels, golf courses and to try kitesurfing, windsurfing or surfing to the south.